besttime-app/BestTime-Documentation/source/includes/_queryendpointsvenuessearch.md

 ```

-> When the venue search is complete it will returns a JSON response with the following structure :
+> When the venue search is complete it will return a JSON response with the following structure :

 ```json
 {